Girv98/asca-rust/doc/doc.md

 hat  > het  (expected, current behaviour) ha:t > he:t (expected, current behaviour)
 ```
-This is a consequence of how we currently iterate through a word, and what we consider a single segment.
+This is a consequence of how we currently iterate through a word, and what we consider a single segment in certain situations.
 Whether/How this behaviour will change in future releases is being debated.
 For now, it is best to think of any ipa character in the output as being inherently `[-long]`.